Welcome to Year 2

-Hello to all the grown-ups and children of Seahorse & Stingrays class
+Hello to all the grown-ups and children of Seahorse & Stingray class

-Seahorse Class - Miss Sarah McClintock - supported by Miss Mandy Jeffcoate
+Seahorse Class - Miss Sarah McClintock - supported by Mrs Gemma Muldoon and Ms. Gemma Johnson Powell

-Stingrays Class - Mrs Emma Theobold - supported by Miss Jessica Tompkins
+Stingrays Class - Mrs Davies-Muir - supported by Mrs Sarah Hustwitt and Mrs Maggie Parsons

 Coming into class and leaving at the end of the day

 We will continue to plan the English in very much the same way as it has been done in Year 1.
-We will take good quality texts, full of rich language and work on these for 2 or 3 weeks.
+We will take good quality texts, full of rich language and work on these for one, two or three weeks.
 The children will have the opportunity to employ all that they have learnt in a longer writing session over the course of the two to three weeks.
 We are keen to build on the developments made in Year 1 in terms of supporting the children in being independent learners.
 The skills they learn as writers will be transferred to other subjects.
 For example, the children may write about their thoughts and feelings in RE or record their observations of science investigations.
+We will develop the children’s positive attitudes and stamina for writing.
+We will teach the children to make simple additions to their own writing by supporting them to proof-read their work to check for errors in spelling, grammar and punctuation.
+To help them do this the children have a list of 'Non-Negotiable' items to look out for when writing.
+This list is in the children's writing book.
+They can refer to it to make editing choices before having their work marked.
+We will help the children to use their spoken language to speak audibly, fluently and to help them express their ideas effectively.

 Unfortunately not the ones with chocolate chips.